-- 1. Calculated time: All available digits of the calculated time shall be used - 2.
-WPNS points (current points list) - 3.
-Highest number of individual wins (current season, at first competition previous season) - 4.
-Best result (current season, at first competition previous season) - 317.1.7.4.2 Second race: In case of a tie ("dead heat") in the second race, the competitors are ranked on the same place in the final results.
-The competitor with the better result in the first race is ranked ahead.
-Final results are presented and ranked according to real time. - 317.2 Publication of Results - The unofficial result list will be posted on the official notice board as soon as possible after the competition, with the time of its publication noted. - The official result list must contain the final rank of the competitors, starting number, class, percentages, intermediate times, real time, missed shots, calculated time and the delta time (where applicable see art 317).
-Skiing technique, the number of competitors, names of the competitors who started but did not finish, any disqualified competitors, any written sanctions, time penalties, the technical details of the course; length, HD, MC, TC, the weather, temperature data, and the composition of the Jury. - In countries where the Latin alphabet is not used, information and results should also be given in Latin characters. - The competition secretary and the TD sign the official result list and certify that it is correct. - The percent of each competitor must be printed on all entry, start and result lists. - The unofficial and official start and result lists shall include the last name and first initial of the race guide of each visually impaired racer.
+- 317.2.1 The unofficial result list will be posted on the official notice board as soon as possible after the competition, with the time of its publication noted. - 317.2.2 The official result list must contain the final rank of the competitors, starting number, class, percentages, intermediate times, real time, missed shots, calculated time and the delta time (where applicable see art 317).
+Skiing technique, the number of competitors, names of the competitors who started but did not finish, any disqualified competitors, any written sanctions, time penalties, the technical details of the course; length, HD, MC, TC, the weather, temperature data, and the composition of the Jury. - 317.2.3 In countries where the Latin alphabet is not used, information and results should also be given in Latin characters. - 317.2.4 The competition secretary and the TD sign the official result list and certify that it is correct. - 317.2.5 The percent of each competitor must be printed on all entry, start and result lists. - 317.2.6 The unofficial and official start and result lists shall include the last name and first initial of the race guide of each visually impaired racer.